People for Peace, Justice, and

 us and those who come after us.

-17,128 groups, organizations, and individuals had endorsed the Earth Charter.
+tens of thousands of groups, organizations, and individuals around the world had endorsed the Earth Charter.

-Despite virtually no news about it in the corporate-controlled mainstream media,
+Despite a virtually total blackout of news about it in the corporate-controlled mainstream media,

-this document seems to be developing momentum.
+this document continues to develop momentum.
 In November 2003 the Fourth

 Summit of the Nobel Peace Prize Laureates issued a statement supporting